Thunder Rock (film): Plot

-Charleston's lonely existence is broken by the arrival of an old colleague Streeter (Mason), who is worried about him after finding out from Charleston's employers that his pay cheques have not been cashed for many months.
+Charleston's lonely existence is broken by the arrival of an old colleague Streeter, who is worried about him after finding out from Charleston's employers that his pay cheques have not been cashed for many months.
 Streeter is nonplussed and not a little concerned as he starts to realise Charleston's mental state.
 Stuart meanwhile becomes exasperated by the way in which Charleston's imagination is forcing the others into unrealistic behaviour.
 Charleston agrees to let them have more freedom of action, but then finds them all starting to question where they are and what time they are in.
 He finally allows Melanie to read the tablet describing their deaths, and tells them all that the civilisation they knew is coming to an imminent end, and he has withdrawn to avoid being witness to its demise.
 He adds that now he has told them the truth, as figments of his imagination they no longer need to appear to him.

 To his consternation, they do not disappear.
 Stefan confronts him sternly, pointing out that running away is cowardly and that it is always better to stand up and fight for what is good and right, regardless of the consequences.
 Moreover, none of the spirits have any intention of leaving him until he faces up to what he has to do.
 Finally convinced, Charleston realises he must return to Europe and carry on his fight for truth and justice against the evil which threatens the continent.